TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

  x_1 = c_1, \,\, x_2 = c_2, \, \ldots\, , \,\, x_n = c_n
 $$

-into each of the equations yields a true identity.
+into each of the equations yields true identities.

 The **solution set** or **general solution** of a system is the set of all solutions.